dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 categories: linux ansible zsh
 ---

-> This is the story of my adventure of transitioning to linux
+> This is the story of my adventure of transitioning to linux from windows after 15 years

-## Why?
+## But why?

 I have been hacking and working with computers for almost 15 years.
 Along these years there were multiple time times when I have tried to switch to linux from Windows.
 Mostly because of the curiosity of the new, or the promise of the more stable and faster OS.
 Usually these attempts are failed somewhere around 3rd or 5th days of usage with some cryptic error message after I have tried to install some package or configure a cool looking feature. 🤣